vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

 - If you need to reset everything, use `docker-compose down -v` to remove volumes
 - The setup includes health checks to ensure proper startup order

+### Option 3: Option #1 Plus an external PostgreSQL Database for Data Persisting

+The accompanying source code includes a [script](https://github.com/vulinh64/spring-boot-3-keycloak-integration/blob/main/run-keycloak-postgresql.cmd) (named `run-keycloak-postgresql.cmd`).
+Running it will start KeyCloak with a PostgreSQL database that uses an external volume for data persistence, preventing any data loss.

+### Visiting KeyCloak Administrator Interface

-Then access `http://localhost:8080` and start configuring KeyCloak (we need a realm, a client, some test users and some client roles for this article).
+Access `http://localhost:8080` and start configuring KeyCloak (we need a realm, a client, some test users and some client roles for this article).

 Default login username is `admin`, and default password is `admin`, as defined in the configuration above.